A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Dimension 2 - Committed Leadership

 Commitment to social performance starts at the top.
 A social strategy is only strong if the Board and senior management understand and uphold it.
 In order for social performance to be fully embedded in the organization, the governing bodies and senior leadership must build it into the organization’s plans and accountability structures.
-The governance and management should be clear, committed and incentivized to achieve the provider’s social objectives.
-Dimension 2 lays out the key practices that leadership should make a standard part of operations and decision-making.
-There are 2 standards.
+The governance and senior management should be clear, committed and incentivized to achieve the provider’s social goals.
+Dimension 2 lays out the key practices on how the board and senior management bear strategic responsibility and accountability for decision-making and subsequent operations towards achieving the provider’s social goals.
+Please refer to EP 7.A.3 of the “Governance and Management structure ensures the implementation and oversight of the environmental strategy”.

 Standard 2A.
 Members of the board of directors hold management accountable for achieving the provider’s social goals.

-Your governing bodies should use social performance information to shape and adjust your strategy and hold the senior management to account for achieving social objectives.
+The board of directors or governing bodies should use social performance information to shape and adjust the provider’s social strategy and hold the senior management to account for achieving the social goals.
 It should also protect the provider’s social focus in times of transformation, growth or crisis.

 This standard has 5 essential practices: